GS-Bishwasa/GS-Bishwasa/README.md

 ### Glad to see you here!
-Hello! 👋 I'm GS Bishwasa, a Physics undergraduate from North Odisha University passionate about exploring the wonders of science and technology.
+Hello! 👋 I'm GS Bishwasa, a Physics undergraduate from North Odisha University passionate about exploring the wonders of technology.
 My journey bridges the realms of theoretical DSA and practical coding, as I enjoy solving complex problems and building impactful solutions.

 💡 With strong skills in web development (HTML, CSS, JavaScript, PHP, jQuery, BOOTSTRAP, TailwindCSS, AJAX, Next.js, MERN Stack, Redux, MySql, Python, C++) and a growing curiosity for Machine Learning, I strive to create applications that blend innovation with functionality.
 From crafting engaging frontends to building robust backends, I love diving into code details to bring ideas to life.